High-energy neutrino emission from magnetised jets of rapidly rotating protomagnetars: High-energy neutrino emission

 where $A_{\rm eff}$ is the neutrino effective area and $\Phi_{\nu_\mu}$ is the muon neutrino flux.
 To get $A_{\rm eff}$ we use the effective area in \cite{Stettner:2019tok} and scale it by a factor of $10^{2/3}$ to account for IceCube-Gen2's detector size.

-In Table \ref{NuEventsTable}, we list the expected number of neutrino events that can be detected with IceCube-Gen2, for a source located at distance $D=100\,{\rm Mpc}$.
+In Table \ref{NuEventsTable}, we list the expected number of neutrino events that can be detected with IceCube-Gen2, for a source located at distance $D=100\,{\rm Mpc}$, for both $s=1$ and $s=2$.
 We take $E_{\nu,{\rm min}} = 1\, {\rm TeV}$ as the minimum detectable neutrino energy.
+We first analyse $s=2$, which is our proton injection spectrum which leads to a larger number of neutrino events.
 Even in the most optimistic PNS configuration with strong field and rapid rotation, we find that WR stars has a negligible neutrino signal.
 For the BSG progenitor, only the most optimistic scenario with $(B_{\rm dip},P_i)=(10^{16}\, {\rm G}, 1\, {\rm ms})$ yields a few detectable neutrino events.
 The RSG progenitor presents the most promising scenario with several neutrino events detectable above $10\, {\rm TeV}$, resulting from the typically large jet Lorentz factors for times close to $t_{\rm bo}$.
 In this case, we can get up to a few tens of events for optimistic central engine configurations.
+For a harder spectral index $s=1$, we see that the expected number of neutrino events drops by roughly an order of magnitude.
+This is explained by the reduction of lower-energy neutrinos.
+The neutrino-nucleon cross section and $A_{\rm eff}$ do not increase sufficiently fast with energy to compensate for this lack of low-energy neutrino flux, which results in fewer detectable events.
+However, one should keep in mind that the results for $s=1$ are sensitive to $\varepsilon_{p, {\rm max}}^\prime$, which can be lowered for larger values of $\eta_{\rm acc}$.